-Probable Increase in Cost of Funds.
+PROBABLE INCREASE IN COST OF FUNDS.
 The Company's profitability is determined by, among other things, the difference between the rate of interest charged on the Contracts purchased by the Company and the rate of interest payable to purchasers of Notes issued in securitizations.
 The Contracts purchased by the Company generally bear finance charges close to or at the maximum permitted by applicable state law.
 The interest rates payable on such Notes are fixed, based on interest rates prevailing in the market at the time of sale.
-Consequently, increases in market interest rates tend to reduce the "spread" or margin between Contract finance charges and the interest rates required by investors and, thus, the potential operating profits to the Company from the purchase, securitization and servicing of Contracts.
-Operating profits expected to be earned by the Company on portfolios of Contracts previously securitized are insulated from the adverse effects of increasing interest rates near historical lows as of the date of this report, it is probable that interest rates will increase in the near to intermediate term.
+Consequently, increases in market interest rates tend to reduce the "spread" or margin between

+Contract finance charges and the interest rates required by investors and, thus, the potential operating profits to the Company from the purchase, securitization and servicing of Contracts.
+Operating profits expected to be earned by the Company on portfolios of Contracts previously securitized are insulated from the adverse effects of increasing interest rates because the interest rates on the related Notes were fixed at the time the Contracts were sold.
+With interest rates near historical lows as of the date of this report, it is probable that interest rates will increase in the near to intermediate term.
 Any future increases in interest rates would likely increase the interest rates on Notes issued in future term securitizations and could have a material adverse effect on the Company's results of operations.

-Prepayments and Credit Losses.
+PREPAYMENTS AND CREDIT LOSSES.
 Gains from the sale of Contracts in the Company's past securitization transactions structured as sales for financial accounting purposes have constituted a significant portion of the revenue of the Company.
 A portion of the gains is based in part on management's estimates of future prepayments and credit losses and other considerations in light of then-current conditions.
 If actual prepayments with respect to Contracts occur more quickly than was projected at the time such Contracts were sold, as can occur when interest rates decline, or if credit losses are greater than projected at the time such Contracts were sold, a charge to income may be required and would be taken in the period of adjustment.
 If actual prepayments occur more slowly or if net losses are lower than estimated with respect to Contracts sold, total revenue would exceed previously estimated amounts.
 Provisions for credit losses are recorded in connection with the origination and throughout the life of Contracts that are held on the Company's Consolidated Balance Sheet.
-Such provisions are based on management's estimates of future credit losses, a bad debt expense during the period would be required.
+Such provisions are based on management's estimates of future credit losses in light of then-current conditions.
+If actual credit losses in a given period exceed the allowance for credit losses, a bad debt expense during the period would be required.